orbit-love/satellite-app-template/README.md

 export default withAuthCheck(withMethodCheck(handle));
 ```

-In the JavaScript version, the exported handler is enveloped in higher-order functions that operate like before_hooks.
+`handle`, the main logic of the endpoint, is enveloped in higher-order functions that operate like before_hooks.
 If these functions pass, the main request handler is then invoked.

-Common validations are stored in `helpers/api-helpers.js` for ease of reuse, such as: "is user signed in?" or "is user an admin?"
+Common validations are stored in [helpers/api-helpers.js](https://github.com/orbit-love/member-directory/blob/main/helpers/api-helpers.js) for ease of reuse, such as: "is user signed in?" or "is user an admin?"

 ## Local Setup